HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

-Life Prison (original, shorter version from 2002).
+Life Prison.
 In the unmerciful world of Mercy Prison, there is no rule but unending pain.
 For Merrick, the arrival of his new guard provides hope that he may break beyond the boundaries of his life prison.
 But appearances can be deceptive, and Merrick does not yet recognize the danger this guard poses to his future.

 Men and Lads.
 Two guards.
 Two prisoners.
 A multitude of problems.

 Milord.
 He was the model prisoner, respectful to his guards and loyal to his fellow prisoners.
 What no one knew was that he held the key to destruction.

 Isolation.
 Being locked in a prison cell can cause a man to re-examine his priorities.
 Especially when the door never opens.

 Curious.
 His job is to guard the prisoners.
 But against what?

 It had seemed for a while that the plan would work: a bold conspiracy by a group of idealistic prisoners and sympathetic guards to stop abuse at Mercy Prison.
 Then betrayal occurs, and Tyrrell finds himself in a new life prison, with new rules to be learned.
 No longer is he in a position of leadership; now he is surrounded by men who question his most fundamental values.